tud-amt/tud-amt.github.io/content/authors/Sid/_index.md

 ---
 # Display name
-title: Dr. Laura Rossi
+title: Dr. Sid Kumar

 # Full name (for SEO)
-first_name: Laura
+first_name: Sid
-last_name: Rossi
+last_name: Kumar

 # Username (this should match the folder name)
 authors:
-  - Laura
+  - Sid

 # Is this the primary user of the site?
 superuser: false